 Please visit the following website: Dow.AetnaMedicare.com for information on how to obtain needed care during a disaster.
-If you cannot use a network pharmacy during a disaster, you may be able to fill your prescription drugs at an out-of-network pharmacy.
-Please see Chapter 5, Section 2.5 for more information.

 SECTION 4 What if you are billed directly for the full cost of your covered services?

 Section 4.1 You can ask us to pay our share of the cost of covered services